AiswaryaPM98/Portfolio/README.md

 <img width="429" alt="17" src="https://github.com/AiswaryaPM98/Portfolio/assets/149407441/b11d9872-2330-483b-87a2-13644189a461">

-**Result:**
 This project helped me to understand the importance of operation analytics.
-I am able to understand how compannies use the metric spike to leverage insights to make data driven decisions.
+I am able to understand how companies use the metric spike to leverage insights to make data driven decisions.